wsydney76/craft-contentoverview/docs/index.md

 This is no 'official' Craft plugin, so Craft will not detect updates.
 Check this page for updates.

-Make sure your `composer.json` file points to the latest version.
+Make sure your `composer.json` file points to the latest version or `dev-main` for unreleased updates.

 ```json
 {